veracity/veracity-documentation/sections/vap/reading-reports/bookmarks.md

 ## To organize bookmarks

 To rearrange the order of your personal bookmarks:
-1. In the right corner of the window, select the bookmark icon (the third one from the left, if made avaliable).
+1. In the right corner of the window, select the bookmark icon (the third one from the left).
 A pop-up window will appear.
 2. Select the bookmark you want to move.
 3. Drag and drop the bookmark to the desired location.